John Frankenheimer: Air Force Film Squadron: 1951–1953

 Frankenheimer recollects his early apprenticeship with the Air Force photography unit as one of almost unlimited freedom.
-As a junior officer, Frankenheimer superiors "couldn't have cared less" what he did in terms of utilizing the filmmaking equipment.
+When he was a junior officer, Frankenheimer claimed, his superiors "couldn't have cared less" what he did in terms of utilizing the filmmaking equipment.
 Frankenheimer reports that he was free to set up the lighting, operate the camera and perform the editing on projects he personally conceived.
 His first film was a documentary about an asphalt manufacturing plant in Sherman Oaks, California.
 Lieutenant Frankenheimer recalls moonlighting, at $40-a-week, as writer, producer and cameraman making television infomercials for a local cattle breeder in Northridge, California, in which livestock were presented on the interior stage sets.
-The FCC terminated the programming after 15 weeks.
-In addition to mastering the basic elements of filmmaking, Frankenheimer began reading widely on film technique, including the writings of Soviet director Sergei Eisenstein.
+(The Federal Communications Commission terminated the programming after 15 weeks.)
+In addition to mastering the basic elements of filmmaking, he began reading widely on film technique, including the writings of Soviet director Sergei Eisenstein.

 Frankenheimer was discharged from the military in 1953.

-Television's "Golden Age": 1953-1960
+Television's "Golden Age": 1953–1960

 During his years in military service, Frankenheimer strenuously sought a film career in Southern California.
-Failing this, at age 23, he returned to New York upon his military discharge to seek work in the emerging television industry.
+Failing this, at the age of 23, he returned to New York upon his military discharge to seek work in the emerging television industry.
 His earnestness impressed Columbia Broadcasting System (CBS) television executives, landing him a job in the summer of 1953 to serve as a director of photography on The Garry Moore Show.
 Frankenheimer recalls his apprenticeship at CBS:

 Frankenheimer was picked up as assistant to director Sidney Lumet's for CBS's historical dramatization series You Are There, and further on Charles Russell's Danger and Edward R. Murrow's Person to Person.
-In late 1954 Frankenheimer replaced Lumet as director on You Are There and Danger under a 5-year contract (with a studio standard option to terminate a director with a two-week notice).
+In late 1954 Frankenheimer replaced Lumet as director on You Are There and Danger under a five-year contract (with a studio standard option to terminate a director with a two-week notice).
 Frankenheimer's directorial début was The Plot Against King Solomon (1954), a critical success.

-Throughout the 1950s he directed over 140 episodes of shows like Playhouse 90 and Climax! under the auspices of CBS executive Hubbell Robinson and producer Martin Manulis These included outstanding adaptations of works by Shakespeare, Eugene O'Neill, F. Scott Fitzgerald, Ernest Hemingway and Arthur Miller.
-Leading actors and actresses from stage and film starred in these live productions, among them Ingrid Bergman, John Gielgud, Mickey Rooney, Geraldine Page and Jack Lemmon.
+Throughout the 1950s he directed over 140 episodes of shows like Playhouse 90 and Climax! under the auspices of CBS executive Hubbell Robinson and producer Martin Manulis.
+These included outstanding adaptations of works by Shakespeare, Eugene O'Neill, F. Scott Fitzgerald, Ernest Hemingway and Arthur Miller.
+Leading actors and actresses from film and stage starred in these live productions, among them Ingrid Bergman, John Gielgud, Mickey Rooney, Geraldine Page and Jack Lemmon.
 Frankenheimer is widely considered a preeminent figure in the so-called "Golden Age of Television".

 Film historian Stephen Bowie offers this appraisal of Frankenheimer's legacy from the "Golden Age" of television: